johanels/docker-pi4-ekfl/README.md

-# docker-pi4-ekfl
+# docker-pi4-ekfm
 Docker -> pi4 -> ElasticSearch + Kibana + Filebeat + Metricbeat

 Wanted to get a small ElasticSearch going for home LAB with basic monitoring and testing.
 This runs on a Raspberry Pi4 4Gb RAM with a 64Gb Class10 MicroSD.
 I have my boundary router sending 1Gbps ISP NETFLOW directly into Filebeat.
+Packet sniffing also works...
+For a little while...
+Be warned...

 Running Ubuntu 64bit on the Pi4.